 Sport fishing is by far the practice that involves the most injury and death to nonhuman animals for the purpose of entertainment.
 Massive numbers of fishes and other sentient beings, who have centralized nervous systems that make it possible for them to suffer and feel pleasure, endure painful injuries and deaths for human sport.
 It is estimated that more than 10 million metric tons of marine animals are captured each year in sport fishing.1 This is a huge number that amounts to 1/8 of fishes captured in commercial fishing.

 We can only understand how incredibly large this figure is if we consider the number of people who fish around the world.
-The number of fishers in the US, for instance, is greater than 34 million.2 It has been estimated that close to 12% of people engage in recreational fishing regularly.1 There is an entire industry providing fishing equipment, and all sorts of fishers’ associations and competitions around the world.
+The number of fishers in the US, for instance, is greater than 34 million.2 It has been estimated that close to 12% of people engage in recreational fishing regularly.3 There is an entire industry providing fishing equipment, and all sorts of fishers’ associations and competitions around the world.
 It has been estimated that the total number of fishes captured by commercial fishing industries could range between 1 and 3 trillion animals.
-Based on comparing the estimates by tonnage of fishes caught, this figure suggests that the number of animals killed by sport fishers is between 125 and 375 billion a year, which is a startling figure to think about.
-The actual figure is probably much higher, because sport fishers tend to catch smaller fishes than commercial fisheries, so there will be more fishes per ton.
-The figures also exclude crustaceans and fishes who are caught and released.
-It may amount to several hundred billion animals a year.
+Based on comparing the estimates by tonnage of fishes caught, this figure would suggest that the number of animals killed by sport fishers is between 125 and 375 billion a year, which is a startling figure to think about.
+But this figure may be too high, as many of the fishes that are captured by fishing industries are very small.
+In light of this, we can consider other estimations, according to which 47.10 billion fishes wold be caught every year for sport.4 The figures exclude crustaceans and fishes who are caught and released.

 In addition to the number of lives thus eliminated, this practice also causes considerable suffering to the animals involved due to injuries and anxiety.
 There are different forms of fishing, but by far the most popular is angling, which is done in rivers, by the sea shore, or from boats.
 It can target a number of different kinds of fishes living in the area where it is done.